Song10245/tof-obstacle-detection-array/README.md

+## Repository Note

+This repository is a cleaned public portfolio version of my PhD research codebase.
+It contains selected code structure, configuration examples, documentation and representative scripts for a VL53L1X time-of-flight sensor array used for near-360-degree robotic obstacle detection.

-# Lightweight ToF Obstacle Detection Array
+Sensitive data, raw experimental logs, facility-specific information and unpublished research materials have been removed.# Lightweight ToF Obstacle Detection Array

 This repository documents a lightweight time-of-flight obstacle-perception system developed for robotic navigation under strict payload and power constraints.